Harsh previously served as Program Manager in GIS Analytics and Extractives Policy.

-Harsh is a Program Manager in GIS Analytics and Extractives Policy on the Policy Analysis Unit at AidData.
-He manages AidData's program with USAID-Cote D'Ivoire to improve data systems for HIV/AIDS tracking throughout the country, as well as AidData's extractives and natural resources portfolio.
+Harsh served as a Program Manager in GIS Analytics and Extractives Policy on the Policy Analysis Unit at AidData.
+He managed AidData's program with USAID-Cote D'Ivoire to improve data systems for HIV/AIDS tracking throughout the country, as well as AidData's extractives and natural resources portfolio.
 Previously, he served as a Junior Program Manager on AidData's former Data and Technology team.
 Harsh obtained his B.A. in Political Science and Philosophy from the University of Missouri-Kansas City and MSc in Development Management from the London School of Economics and Political Science.
 He has previously served as an independent consultant for AidData, Oxfam Great Britain, and the Overseas Development Institute.

 “Beyond Africa”: A glimpse into AidData’s forthcoming dataset on Chinese financing in ecological hotspots

 The forthcoming dataset captures more than 1100 Chinese projects from 2000 to 2014 in 19 countries, totaling $95 billion in total official financing.

 What’s new in AidData’s latest Chinese development finance dataset?

 Last week, we released our 1.2 dataset and TUFF methodology updates.
 So, what are the five most important changes to come with these updates?

 Introducing the next generation of development innovators: AidData's student Shark Tank makes a splash